 - Watermelon Lemonade with Mint (with cocktail option)

 - Negroni (with Campari, gin, and red vermouth, and orange slice)

 - Blood Orange Martini

 - Cranberry Margarita Recipe

 - Orange Gin and Tonic with Cinnamon

 - 1 hibiscus flower in syrup

-- Place hibiscus flower in the bottom of a champagne glass.
+- Place a hibiscus flower in the bottom of a champagne glass.

-- Add vodka and then top off glass with champagne.
+- Add vodka.
+Top off glass with champagne.
 Serve immediately.

-- Repeat recipe for as many cocktails are needed.
+- Repeat recipe for as many cocktails as are needed.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.